 Declaration on Gender Equality

-The Declaration came as a result of several intensive interactive sessions held by Mirsal ry, Moniheli ry, Nicehearts ry, Kamalat äidit®, Irakin naisten yhdistys ry, Familia ry, Africans and African Europeans Association ry, and HEED Association Finland ry.
+The Declaration came as a result of several intensive interactive sessions held by Mirsal ry, Moniheli ry, Nicehearts ry, Kamalat äidit®, Irakin naisten yhdistys ry, Familia ry, Africans and African Europeans Association ry, HEED Association Finland ry, and Amal ry.

 Gender Equality is among our top priorities.
 We believe jointly that gender equality is a fundamental value of all our work.
 Our aim is to work effectively to ensure and mainstream gender equality in all areas of our work.
 The inclusion of all genders in all their diversity in the third sector has a strong, positive impact on the integration of migrant communities in Finland.